 An error may be defined as the difference between the measured value and the actual value.
 For example, if the two operators use the same device or instrument for a measurement, it is not necessary that they may get similar results.
 The difference that occurs between both the measurements is referred to as an ERROR.

 Sequentially, to understand the concept of errors in measurement, you should know the two terms that define the error.
 They are true value and measured value.
 The true value is impossible to find by experimental means.
 It may be defined as the average value of an infinite number of measured values.
 The measured value is a single measuring of the object with the aim of being as accurate as possible.

 There are three types of errors that are classified on the basis of the source they arise from;

-Gross Errors: This category basically takes into account human oversight and other mistakes while reading, recording and the readings.
-The most common of errors, the human error in the measurement fall under this category of errors in measurement.
-For example the person taking the reading from the meter of the instrument he may read 23 as 28.
-Gross errors can be avoided by using two suitable measures and they are written below:
+Gross Errors: This category basically takes into account human oversight and other mistakes while reading, recording, and readings.
+The most common errors, the human error in the measurement fall under this category of errors in measurement.
+For example, the person taking the reading from the meter of the instrument he may read 23 as 28.
+Gross errors can be avoided by using two suitable measures, and they are written below:

-- A proper care should be taken in reading, recording the data.
-Also, calculation of error should be done accurately.
+- Proper care should be taken in reading, recording the data.
+Also, the calculation of error should be done accurately.

 - Systematic Errors: Systematic errors can be better understood if we divide it into subgroups;

 - Instrumental Errors: These errors arise due to faulty construction and calibration of the measuring instruments.
 Such errors arise due to the hysteresis of the equipment or due to friction.
 Lots of the time, the equipment being used is faulty due to misuse or neglect which changes the reading of the equipment.
 The zero error is a very common type of error.
 This error is common in devices like vernier calipers and screw gauge.
 The zero error can be either positive or negative.
 Sometimes the readings of the scale are worn off and this can also lead to a bad reading.